 Smoking impairs lung function, which can reduce the amount of oxygen you take in at high altitude.
-Alcohol interferes with the absorption of oxygen by your blood, so that less oxygen may reach your brain.
+Alcohol interferes with the absorption of oxygen by your blood, which may result in less oxygen reaching your brain.
 Alcohol may also increase your likelihood of dehydration.
-Drugs should be avoided, as the effects can vary, but may interfere with your oxygen levels, hydration and overall health.
+It is best to avoid taking drugs at high altitudes, as the effects can vary, but may interfere with your oxygen levels, hydration and overall health.

 Carbohydrates are a good source of energy.
 Unlike sugars, carbohydrates release their energy slowly, helping maintain stable energy levels throughout the day.